 The body is referred to as a living machine, and both machines and the body are made up of a frame with many levers that act on moving parts and structural joints.

 The length of time the machine can perform at a proficient level is determined by the integrity of its parts, the efficiency of the structural system, and the economy of the applicable movements.

 Composition of Bones

 The skeletal system is the body’s frame that we discussed.
-It is going to give the body the shape, protection, and support needed.
+It will give the body the shape, protection, and support needed.

 The skeletal has mineral components that allow it to have rigidity and protein components that give it the needed tension.

-Bone tissues are hardened with calcium salts, and as such, they have around 98% of the calcium in the body.
+Bone tissues are hardened with calcium salts, so they have around 98% of the calcium in the body.